Essential AI Logo

 Summary

-• muP works with Muon, allowing scalable hyperparameter transfer
+• muP works with Muon, enabling scalable hyperparameter transfer.
+Our telescoping sweep makes this practical.

 Resources